uio-bmi/compairr/README.md

 Swarm where Frédéric Mahé and Lucas Czeck made important contributions.
 Geir Kjetil Sandve had the idea of developing a tool for rapid repertoire set comparison.
 Lonneke Scheffer has tested and benchmarked the tool, and suggested new features.
-Milena Pavlovic has also contributed to the project.
+Milena Pavlovic and Victor Greiff have also contributed to the project.

 ## Citing CompAIRR